libfirm/libfirm/README.md

 - working ia32 backend with support for x87 and SSE2 floating point
 - unfinished backends for SPARC, ARM, AMD64

-- connections to the Edison Design Group C and java frontends available.

 2. Building and Installation
 ----------------------------